-Strategy Effectiveness Monitoring Item Methods Who Details Objective 1: By 2013, 50% of Faga'alu residents are fully aware of impact of trash and other environmental issues in their village and are working cooperatively to keep the village clean of trash.
-Indicator: increase in environmental awareness, increase support and participation Perception survey Objective: By 2012, Faga'alu Mayor will work with villagers to cleaning designated areas in Faga'alu village. o establish at least 3 comm nunity gro oups responsible for Indicator % of trash reduction in village Visual inspection of village Objective: By 2012, Faga'alu village has established a village in that community is clean of trash. nspection team and imple mentation process to ensure Indicator: increase in compliance to trash regulations Record Audit Objective: By 2013, Faga'alu village recycling program has be island wide recycling program. en established and mainta ined with the support of Indicator: Number of recycling station established and maintained Visual inspection Objective: By 2012, the Faga'alu village has established and ac American Samoa Storm Water and Erosion Management Plan itions con sistent with the Indicator: Storm water and erosion control regulations in Faga'alu village established.
-Audit Objective: By 2012, the Faga'alu village in collaboration with actively planting trees on identified unstable river banks. the American Samoa Colle ege Land Grant Program is Indicator: Number of trees survived Pre and post planting survey Objective: By 2012, unstable river banks and coastlines have been identified and a clear process and methods for stabalization has been identified and agreed between Faga'alu village and appropriate government agencies.
-Indicator: Number of areas identified for stabalization Review of plans Objective: By 2012, a MPA is established with improved enforcement and management by the village in collaboration with appropriate agencies.
-Indicator: Number consultations and meetings with community; trainings and a MPA established MPA process
+Strategy Effectivene ess Monitoring Item Methods Who Details Objective 1: By 2013, 50% of Faga'alu residents are fully away their village and are working cooperatively to keep the village other envi ronmental issues in Indicator: increase in environmental awareness, increase support and participation Perception survey Objective 2: By 2012, Faga'alu Mayor will work with villagers for cleaning designated areas in Faga'alu village. to establish at least 3 con nmunity g roups responsible Indicator % of trash reduction in village Visual inspection of village Objective 3: By 2012, Faga'alu village has established a village that community is clean of trash. inspection team and imp lementati on process to ensure Indicator: increase in compliance to trash regulations Record Audit Objective 4: By 2013, Faga'alu village recycling program has lisland wide recycling program. oeen established and main tained wi th the support of Indicator: Number of recycling station established and maintained Visual inspection Objective 5: By 2012, the Faga'alu village has established and American Samoa Storm Water and Erosion Management Plan llations co onsistent with the Indicator: Storm water and erosion control regulations in Faga'alu village established.
+Audit Objective 6: By 2012, the Faga'alu village in collaboration with actively planting trees on identified unstable river banks. h the American Samoa Co ollege Lan d Grant Program is Indicator: Number of trees survived Pre and post planting survey Objective 7: By 2012, unstable river banks and coastlines have stabalization has been identified and agreed between Faga'alu Indicator: Number of areas identified for stabalization Review of plans Objective 8: By 2012, a MPA is established with improved entercollaboration with appropriate agencies. forcement and manageme nt by the village in Indicator: Number consultations and meetings with community; trainings and a MPA established MPA process